ivogeorg/python-prog-asst01/README.md

 ## II.
 Bubble sort

 1. Understand the code.
+(Get used to have the [Python documentation](https://docs.python.org/3/index.html) open.)

    Now you know enough basic Python to be dangerous.
 For example, you are well equipped to understand the code of `bubble_sort()`.

    1. List the functions used in the file **bubble_sort.py**.

    2. Which functions are defined inside the file and which are defined elsewhere?
+Some of these function are _built-in_.
+See a [list of all built-in functions](https://docs.python.org/3/library/functions.html) in Python.

    3. How many loops are there in the code?
 Are any of them _nested_?